arjenv/Boss-ME5-MIDI-Editor/README.md

 Do not delete the headers.
 I once wrote a book on integrated optics under contract at the university.
 The minute my contract ended my name vanished from this very book.
 Suddenly the head of the department was the author!

-Absolutely no warranty whatsoever, use it at your own risk (I did, no smoke yet).
+Absolutely no warranty whatsoever, use it at your own risk (I use it now for some 3 years, no smoke yet).